kaizen-ai/kaizenflow/documentation/general/zenhub.md

   - For development we want to be a little more strict to avoid to go for a tangent, as long as we agree that's the right approach in the specific case

+**UPD**
+ - All issues in Sprint Backlog and forward (all Pipelins to the right) should be assigned
+   - If you don’t know whom to assign the issue to, assign it to yourself
+   - If you don’t know what to do, you assign it to GP / Paul for re-route

 ## Workflow

 ### Sprint Planning workflow